ChaseBig/ToyotaCraigslistSearch/README.md

 The output is a simple html file with the posts found.
 The html ouput file is named with the datetime of when the script was run.

-You'll need to use BeautifulSoup and python3, see requirements.txt for details.
+You'll need to use `BeautifulSoup` and `python3`, see requirements.txt for details.

 ```python